gengstrand/clojure-news-feed/server/k8s/README.md

 curl -X POST -g "${FEED_URL}/outbound/search?keywords=kubernetes"
 ```

+Alternatively, you can also run the testMinikube.sh to perform the automated version of this test.

 ### Optional Kong Integration

 While it is not neccessary to use the open source API Gateway software [Kong](https://getkong.org), it can be very helpful especially if you want to measure performance without Kafka.